An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 Metabolism of Purines

 The process leading to hyperuricemia and gout begins with the metabolism, or breakdown, of purines.
 Purines are compounds that are important for energy.
+They are part of the nucleic acids (DNA and RNA) that are present in all cells of the body.
 Purines can be divided into two types:

-- Endogenous purines are manufactured within human cells.
+- Endogenous purines are produced within human cells.

 - Exogenous purines are obtained from food.